vilya/ply-parsing-perf/README.md

 "Precognition"
 --------------

-Some parsers (`miniply`, `tinyply` and `msh_ply`) are able to take advantage of the fact that all faces in a PLY file have the same number of vertices to parse much more efficiently.
+When all faces in a PLY file have the same number of vertices, some parsers (`miniply`, `tinyply` and `msh_ply`) can take advantage of that to parse the file much more efficiently.

 In general, because we're parsing an unknown set of files, we cannot know in advance how many vertices each face in a given file will have.
-But there are many possible use cases where you will have this knowledge, so we want to be able to benchmark the parsing in that case too - and each parser a chance to really shine!
+But there are some important use cases where you might have this knowledge - for example when the PLY files are being generated as an intermediate step in your data pipeline - so we want to be able to benchmark the parsing in that case too (and give each parser a chance to really shine).

-Precognition mode simulates having that knowledge by pre-parsing each input file and inspecting its face list to determine how many vertices each face has (and whether they're all the same, or a mix of different sizes).
+Precognition mode simulates having that knowledge by pre-parsing each input file and inspecting its face list.

-Add "--precognition" on the command line to enable precognition mode.
+Add `--precognition` on the command line to enable precognition mode.

 I called it precognition because it's kind of like letting the parsers see into the future in a limited way. :-)